Harshchalla/Sunhack/README.md

 ## What we learned
 - Working under pressure and in a team.

-- Learned technologies like EC2, Mediapipe and Streamlit
+- Learned technologies like EC2, Mediapipe and Streamlit.

 - Delivering useful results within short time.